Skin laxity refers to the gradual loss of firmness and elasticity that can affect the face, neck, jawline, and body.

 - Outline expected timelines for visible improvement

-Most treatments involve minimal downtime and allow you to return to your usual activities shortly after.
+Most treatments allow you to return to your usual activities shortly after.

 Maintaining Skin Firmness